-Algebra I meets five days per week.
+Algebra I meets nine times in a two week cycle.

-History: US History
+HISTORY: US HISTORY

 U.S. History explores the evolution of the United States from the debates during the 1787 Constitutional Convention through the decision to enter WWI.
 The course examines the people, events, and ideas that caused divisiveness and the efforts made to try to bring the country together during the growth of the nation.
 A major emphasis of the curriculum is for students to learn how to communicate ideas and opinions effectively both orally and in written form.
 Students learn to evaluate the credibility and usefulness of resources, synthesize historical and contemporary material, and engage in both the writing and research processes.